-For today’s Did You Know fun food facts we will look at Paella.
+For today’s Did You Know we will look at Paella fun facts.

 - There are three widely known types of paella: Valencian paella, seafood paella and mixed paella, but there are many others as well.
 Valencian paella consists of white rice, green vegetables, meat (rabbit, chicken, duck), land snails, beans and seasoning.
 Seafood paella replaces meat and snails with seafood and omits beans and green vegetables.
 Mixed paella is a free-style combination of meat, seafood, vegetables, and sometimes beans.
 Most paella chefs use calasparra or bomba rices for this dish.
 Other key ingredients include saffron and olive oil.